make-all/tuya-local/custom_components/tuya_local/devices/README.md

 one or the other.
 But Home Assistant just has one `temperature` attribute for setting target temperature, so the mapping needs to be done before passing to Home Assistant.

+### `invalid`

+//Optional.
+Boolean, default false.//
+Invalid set to true allows an attribute to temporarily be set read-only in some conditions.
+Rather than passing requests to set the attribute through to the Tuya protocol, attempts to set it will throw an error while it meets the conditions to be `invalid`.
+It does not make sense to set this at mapping level, as it would cause a situation where you can set a value then not be able to unset it.
+Instead, this should be used with conditions, below, to make the behaviour dependent on another DPS, such as disabling fan speed control when the preset is in sleep mode (since sleep mode should force low).

 ### `constraint`